-RPMsg (Remote Processor Messaging) protocol defines a standardized binary interface and is used for inter-core communication between Heterogenous AMP on i.MX MPU platforms.
+RPMsg (Remote Processor Messaging) protocol defines a standardized binary interface and is used for intercore communication between Heterogeneous AMP on i.MX MPU platforms.

-Currently Real-time Edge support the following Heterogenous AMP:
+Currently Real-time Edge supports the following Heterogeneous AMP:

-- Linux on Cortex-A Core(s)
+- · Linux on Cortex-A core(s)

-- RTOS on Cortex-M Core
+- RTOS on Cortex-M core

-- RTOS on Cortex-A Core(s)
+- RTOS on Cortex-A core(s)

-Between these OS running on different process, Real-time Edge support inter-core communications between Cortex-M Core and Cortex-A Core, and also support RPMSG between heterogenous AMP on different Cortex-A Cores.
+Between these OS running different processes, Real-time Edge supports inter-core communication between Cortex-M core and Cortex-A core.
+It also supports RPMSG between heterogeneous AMP on different Cortex-A cores.

-3.5.6.2 RPMSG between Cortex-A Core and Cortex-M Core
+3.5.6.2 RPMSG Cortex-A core and Cortex-M core

-The following diagram shows RPMSG communication between RTOS running on Cortex-M Core and Linux running Cortex-A Core.
+The following figure shows RPMSG communication between RTOS running on Cortex-M core and Linux running Cortex-A core.

-On i.MX MPU platforms, RPMSG builds virtual queue by leveraging Vring of VirtIO in shared memory of DDR.
-MU (Message Unit) is a hardware component in MPU platform that provides inter-core interrupt between Cortex-M Core and Cortex-A Core, so RPMG uses MU as a mailbox notification mechanism.
+On i.MX MPU platforms, RPMSG builds virtual queue by leveraging Vring of VirtlO in shared memory of DDR.
+MU (Message Unit) is a hardware component in MPU platform that provides inter-core interrupt between Cortex-M core and Cortex-A core, so RPMG uses MU as a mailbox notification mechanism.

-In Linux, RPMSG communication is based on VirtIO driver and MU mailbox drivers.
-RPMsg-Lite is used on RTOS, it includes VirtIO driver, mailbox driver, and RPMSG driver.
-The RPMsg-Lite is an open-source component developed by NXP Semiconductors, it is a lightweight implementation of the RPMSG protocol, details can be found at RPMsg-Lite User's Guide
+In Linux, RPMSG communication is based on VirtlO driver and MU mailbox drivers.
+The RPMsg-Lite is an open-source component developed by NXP Semiconductors.
+It is a lightweight implementation of the RPMSG protocol.
+RPMsg-Lite is used on RTOS.
+It includes VirtlO driver, mailbox driver, and RPMSG driver.
+RPMsg-Lite is also enabled on RTOS running on Cortex-A cores.

+Details about RPMsg-Lite can be found at RPMsg-Lite User's Guide.